 Existing Translations of WPJM

-All translations or translation work is performed wholly by volunteers.
+All translations or translation work for the core plugin is performed wholly by volunteers.
 You can see existing publicly available translations of WPJM here:

 Any translation which is not 90% or greater will not be automatically installed with WPJM.
 You can still download it by clicking on the language name, scrolling to the bottom of the language page, and exporting the existing strings.